Assabet River Rail Trail

 The Assabet River Rail Trail (ARRT) is a partially-completed multi-use rail trail running through the cities and towns of Marlborough, Hudson, Stow, Maynard, and Acton, Massachusetts, United States.
 It is a conversion of the abandoned Marlborough Branch of the Fitchburg Railroad.
 The right-of-way parallels the Assabet River in the trail's midsection.
 At the north end it veers north to the South Acton MBTA train station while the south end veers south to Marlborough.
 When fully completed, the end-to-end length will be 12.5 mi.
 As of June 2020, the southwest 5.1 mi portion of the trail from Marlborough to Hudson and the northeast 3.4 mi portion running from the South Acton MBTA station to the Maynard–Stow border are completed.
-No current plans exist for paving the 2.1 mi gap in Stow and Hudson between the two trail ends.
+A recreational easement exists for users on the 1.9 mi dirt road portion of Track Road in Stow.
+A paving easement for Track Road was acquired by 2021, but this project has not begun.
+No current plans exist for completing the 2.1 mi gap from Sudbury Road, Stow to Wilkins Street, Hudson.

 History

 The Marlborough Branch railroad was progressively lengthened so that it reached from the Acton station to Maynard by 1849, extended through Stow to Hudson in 1850, and reached its Marlborough terminus in 1855.
 Passenger service was discontinued in the reverse fashion, such that Marlborough's service ended in 1930, Hudson and Stow in 1939, and finally Maynard in 1958.
-The branch continued providing freight service into the 1960s.
+However the Boston and Maine Railroad, later subsidized by the MBTA, used the Marlborough Branch to provide passenger service to Hudson from 1958-1965 via the Central Mass Branch.
+The branch continued providing freight service until the final train to Hudson in 1980.
 The last remaining rails and railroad ties in Acton and Maynard were removed in 2014.

 In 1851 transcendentalist Henry David Thoreau, who lived in Concord, wrote in his famous journal about a trek to Boon's Pond—today known as Lake Boon—which on the return included a walk along the railroad tracks now replaced by the trail.